Strabismus: Signs and symptoms

 When observing a person with strabismus, the misalignment of the eyes may be quite apparent.
 A person with a constant eye turn of significant magnitude is very easy to notice.
 However, a small magnitude or intermittent strabismus can easily be missed upon casual observation.
 In any case, an eye care professional can conduct various tests, such as cover testing, to determine the full extent of the strabismus.

 Symptoms of strabismus include double vision and eye strain.
 To avoid double vision, the brain may adapt by ignoring one eye.
+In children, prolonged suppression of the misaligned eye may lead to amblyopia, which can result in permanent vision loss if not treated early.
 In this case, often no noticeable symptoms are seen other than a minor loss of depth perception.
 This deficit may not be noticeable in someone who has had strabismus since birth or early childhood, as they have likely learned to judge depth and distances using monocular cues.
 However, a constant unilateral strabismus causing constant suppression is a risk for amblyopia in children.
 Small-angle and intermittent strabismus are more likely to cause disruptive visual symptoms.
 In addition to headaches and eye strain, symptoms may include an inability to read comfortably, fatigue when reading, and unstable or "jittery" vision.